Unilever PLC research snapshot

 Mean-reversion setup

-If UL revisits the $55 to $58 range without a reset in brand health, free cash flow, or capital returns, compare the entry price with the audited base scenario and consumer-staples peers such as PG, CL, and KMB.
+If UL pulls back toward the $57 to $60 range while brand health, free cash flow, and capital returns remain intact, compare the entry price with the audited base scenario and consumer-staples peers such as PG, CL, and KMB.

 Do not assume a lower price is attractive if private label, cost inflation, currency, debt, or portfolio execution is changing normalized earnings power.